-Once you have become accustomed to flying the Boomerang 7, you can practice using the speed system, which allows improved glide in headwinds and greater penetration in strong winds.
+Once you have become accustomed to flying the Boomerang 8, you can practice using the speed system, which allows improved glide in headwinds and greater penetration in strong winds.

 Apply the speed system by pushing the speed bar progressively with your feet.
-Be prepared to control roll by using weight shift and pitch by varying the amount of bar.
+Be prepared to control roll by using weight shift, and pitch by pulling down the B riser or by varying the amount of bar.
 Keep a very light pressure on the brakes in order to feel the canopy.